We received the following inquiry from a new faculty member.

 I am new to teaching this course, and I’m trying to think of a way to present the material so that I’m not just reading a list of medical terms every week in class.

-How does one teach medical terminology and make it easy and exciting to learn?
+How does one teach medical terminology and make learning easy and exciting?

 This is a great question and one that is common, especially for new faculty.
-I do have some tips for teaching medical terminology to share with you that, hopefully, will make learning both easy and exciting.
-They are listed below divided into two categories – entire class activities and small group activities.
+I have some tips for teaching medical terminology to share with you that will hopefully make learning both easy and exciting.
+They are listed below and divided into two categories – entire class and small group activities.

 I hope one or more of these tips will appeal to you enough to try them in your own online or onsite classroom.